When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 First, there’s your insight into the problem you’re solving.

-And your brand’s enemy can be things like time or money or sugar.
-It’s your customer’s enemy.
+Your brand enemy can be time or money or sugar.

-But it really comes to life in your Reason to Believe.
-So, why would the consumer believe that your brand will deliver this benefit?
-And then coming up with the right three to four RTBs, Reasons to Believe, is really, really key.
+So, ask yourself, why would the consumer believe that your brand can deliver this benefit?
+And then come up with three to four RTBs, Reasons to Believe.

 In our case, at Love Good Fats, we have about eight and I can walk through that in a moment.

-But once you have a clear insight, a clear brand benefit and RTB, that becomes sacred.
+But once you have a clear insight, a clear brand benefit, and RTBs, that positioning becomes sacred.

-At Love Good Fats, it’s actually laminated so that brand positioning document is in our orientation binder and everyone who touches marketing or sales has an orientation to walk them through what our brand positioning is and what it means in terms of their role.
-So, if you’re in sales or creative or agency or community, all of the different roles of consumer contact, you know exactly what the brand is all about.
+At Love Good Fats, it’s actually laminated.
+The brand positioning document is in our orientation binder and everyone who touches marketing or sales is oriented to our brand positioning and what it means for their role.
+So, if you’re in sales or creative or agency or community, you know exactly what the brand is all about.

 The key is to always go back to your brand positioning.
-And to also consider sticking with some equity cues, visually.
+And to also stick with visual equity cues.

-Your brand positioning is a combination of insight, benefit and reasons to believe wrapped in equity cues.
-So, wrapped in the right color schemes, icons and visual cues.
-And those are all really, really key.
+Your brand positioning is a combination of insight, benefit, and RTBs wrapped in equity cues.
+So, wrapped in the right color schemes, icons, and visual cues.

-And then you decide, okay now I’m going to have 10 social posts this week or this month and you try to go back and stay relatively close to those visual cues.
+And then you decide, okay now I’m going to have 10 social posts this week and you stay relatively close to those visual cues.

 So, if you look at the social posts and the ads of brands that are doing well, you’ll see similarities.
 You’ll see that their Instagram has a tone and a look and feel and there are key messages that keep coming back.

-How to know when to stick with your positioning or shift with the market
+When to stick with your brand positioning or shift with the market

 Anna:

-And then there’s also the question, how do you know when to shift that positioning?
+And how do you know when to shift your positioning?
 To me, I think that’s just a matter of listening and paying attention to the data.

 Suzie:

 Well, first your brand positioning needs to be validated and researched.
-So concept and messaging validation.
-In consumer ad testing and cost testing, you validate that.
+In consumer ad testing and cost testing, you validate the concept and messaging.

-Once you know you have a compelling positioning and you have the right reasons to believe in the right message, often that can be enough to carry your brand for a while.
+Once you know you have a compelling positioning and the right message, often that can be enough to carry your brand for a while.

-“Good for you” is implied in our Reasons to Believe which are:
+“Good for you” is implied in our RTBs which are:

 - low sugar (one to two grams)